NDA-Software/socket-actions/docs/server/socket.md

 ### Public Attributes

 - server (Readonly): This will keep the http server used.
 If not provided within ServerOptions, this will store the Express instance created.
+- activeClients: Gets an array of all userData from the active clientSockets.

 ### Public Methods

 - close: This closes both the socket and the http server.
+- sendMessage (socket: ClientSocket, data: DataType | string): Sends data to clientSocket passed.
+- sendMessageById (id: string, data: DataType): Finds the clientSocket by the id in userData and then sends data to it.
+- sendMessageToAll (data: DataType, options: sendMessageToAllOptions): Sends data to all activeClients.
+Options:
+  - exceptions (string[]): Lists ids that will be filtered out of the active clients to send the message.

 ## Usage: